ddeville/scripts/README.md

 A bunch of configs and scripts I use on every machine I set up.
 This repo is named `scripts` mostly for historical reasons.

-The install script used to be cross-platform and written in Python.
-I've since then decided that maintaining it was a pain and switched to simple shell scripts to do the original installation and more scripts to automate the updates later on.
-The legacy installer can still be found under `install/legacy`.

 ## Installation

 ### Arch Linux